sibby-killer/DataDignity-Vault/README.md

 ### **Real-World Impact Stories**

 **💔 Sarah's Story (Revenge Porn)**
 > *"My ex leaked my private photos after we broke up.
 I had no way to prove he didn't have permission anymore.
-DataDignity Vault would have given me blockchain evidence that I revoked his access on March 15th at 3:47 PM - making his sharing after that date legally prosecutable."*
+SecureVault would have given me blockchain evidence that I revoked his access on March 15th at 3:47 PM - making his sharing after that date legally prosecutable."*

 **🏥 Maria's Medical Emergency**
 > *"I needed to share my HIV status with a new partner, but feared he might leak it if things went wrong.
-With DataDignity Vault, I could share my medical records knowing I could instantly revoke access and have legal proof if he violated my trust."*
+With SecureVault, I could share my medical records knowing I could instantly revoke access and have legal proof if he violated my trust."*

 **👩‍💼 Aisha's Professional Crisis**
 > *"My employer demanded to see my medical records for a background check.
 I was terrified they'd keep copies forever.
-DataDignity Vault let me share them with a 7-day expiry and blockchain proof they no longer had permission."*
+SecureVault let me share them with a 7-day expiry and blockchain proof they no longer had permission."*

 ---

-## 🎯 **How DataDignity Vault Solves This**
+## 🎯 **How SecureVault Solves This**

 ### **🔐 Military-Grade Protection**
 - **Client-side encryption**: Files encrypted on YOUR device before upload